 While Looper may have turned himself into a media hero in a suit, he hadn’t changed on the street.
 One fellow undercover officer would eventually write, “Many of the younger generation did not realize that Looper was interested in their welfare and often mistook his ‘lectures’ as harassment.
 And sometimes, because he was a hard-nosed police officer, he would react with a display of emotion and engage in a heated verbal exchange with those he wanted to help.”

 His boss was no less effusive in praising his top narcotics cop.
-Sheriff Cash Williams said that Looper, like any good copy, didn’t believe he was ever off-duty.
+Sheriff Cash Williams said that Looper, like any good cop, didn’t believe he was ever off-duty.

 “There wasn’t any set schedule on his hours.
 He might work 24 hours.
 He might work 36 hours.
 In the nature of his work, it was impossible for him to have any kind of scheduled hours,” Williams said.
 “It’s not like a craftsman in a manufacturing plant where at four o’clock in the afternoon he goes home and forgets about it.”

 Lt.
 Frank Looper died at 9:25am on February 1, 1975.
-He has been honored on memorials at the Greenville County Law Enforcement Center, South Carolina statehouse, and the National Law Enforcement memorial in Washington, D.C.
+He has been honored on memorials at the Greenville County Law Enforcement Center, the South Carolina State House, and the National Law Enforcement Memorial in Washington, D.C.

 The surviving members of Rufus and Frank Looper’s family reckon with their own history as they remember the murders that changed their family forever.
 Frank Looper’s cousin, Adele McAuley, accompanies Brad Willis to the cemetery where her family rests and looks back at Looper’s life as a child who loved to hunt and counted on his grandfather to give him refuge from a complicated life at home.